 Use the right analogy

-Perhaps finding the right analogy might be a useful tool in the quest to articulate the value add of enterprise risk management.
-(Bear in mind the audience is not the GRC world – we already get it.)
+Perhaps finding the right analogy might be a useful tool in the quest to articulate the value-add of enterprise risk management.
+(Bear in mind that the audience is not the GRC world – we already get it.)

 I suggest you consider conveying that enterprise risk management is like a band (pop, rock, disco, indy – take your pick):